 Additional domain properties

-The Access Decision Service (ADS) requires a valid authorization domain to evaluate an access request and produce an authorization decision.
-The retrieval of the authorization domain can be made at startup or during runtime.
-Additionally, ADS can retrieve the authorization domain from external sources such as the Axiomatics Services Manager (ASM), Authorization Domain Manager (ADM), or any other remote endpoint.
+The Access Decision Service (ADS) requires a valid authorization domain to evaluate access requests and produce authorization decisions.
+The domain can be retrieved from local files or external sources such as Axiomatics Services Manager (ASM), Authorization Domain Manager (ADM), or other remote endpoints.

 | Properties | Description |